ken-warren/shamiriGAD/README.md

-# Analysis of Mental Health Disorder Among Teens in Kenya
+# Analysis of Mental Health Disorder Among Teens in Kenya.

 ## Table of Contents
 - [Overview](#overview)